The House Bunny: Box office

 On August 22, 2008, The House Bunny was released in the US.
 It debuted at #1 on its first day of release making $5.91 million, but ultimately landed in second place for its opening weekend, making $14.53 million, behind Ben Stiller's action-comedy film Tropic Thunder, which made $16.2 million.
 The film grossed $70 million worldwide ($48 million in North America and $22 million internationally).
 The film debuted in the UK chart at #1 grossing almost $1 million in its first weekend.

 Home media

-The film was released on DVD and Blu-ray on December 19, 2008.
+The film was released on DVD and Blu-ray on December 19, 2008, by Sony Pictures Home Entertainment.
 It was also released in a 6-movie collection called The Laugh Out Loud Collection with other Happy Madison films in 2013.

 Music

 Though a soundtrack was not released, a single was released to iTunes on July 16, 2008.
 The single was a cover of The Waitresses song, "I Know What Boys Like" (produced by Chad Hugo of The Neptunes) as performed by Katharine McPhee (featuring Kat Dennings, Emma Stone, and Rumer Willis) and including lyrics about the Zeta sisters.
 The trailers for the film included the songs "U + Ur Hand" by P!nk and "Do It Well" by Jennifer Lopez.
 The film also featured songs by artists including: